Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Colorings

-Absinthe originally gets its natural green coloring from herbs.
-However, this chlorophyll then can quickly turn into a light yellow color, especially when exposed to sunlight.
+Absinthe originally got its natural green coloring from herbs.
+However, the chlorophyll can quickly turn into a light yellow color, especially when exposed to sunlight.
 Because of this, many green absinthe drinks today are artificially colored.

 Important nutritional characteristics for Absinthe